whynames/UnityPhotoshopBlendBackgroundShader/README.md

 # UnityPhotoshopBlendBackgroundShader
-Unity shader that helps blending with everything in background photoshop style
+Unity shader that helps blending with everything in background photoshop blend modes style